 Though the original patents for Stereolithography had expired over five years before, nobody had yet been able to create an affordable SLA 3D printer.
 This changed in June 2012 when the B9Creator released after raising over $500,000 on Kickstarter.
 The B9Creator utilized a similar technology to Stereolithography called Digital Light Processing (DLP), and could be pre-ordered for $2,375.

 6 months later, the affordable resin 3D printer game was changed again, when a new and then unknown startup called Formlabs launched their Kickstarter campaign for a 3D printer called the Form 1.
 You could pre-order a Form 1 starting at $2,299, and unlike the B9Creator it utilized Stereolithography.
 The project was an instant hit, raising an almost unprecedented $2.95 million in 30 days.
-Formlabs have since gone on to release SLS 3D printers, an upgraded SLA 3D printer in the Form 2, and grow to over a hundred staff.
+Formlabs have since gone on to release SLS 3D printers, an upgraded SLA 3D printer in the Form 3, and grow to a billoin-dollar valuation.

 2012 – 13: Stratasys & Objet merge, Stratasys buys Makerbot

 Objet Geometries had gone from strength to strength since the early 2000s, improving their PolyJet technology that could print in full-color.
 This eventually led to possibly the biggest acquisition in the history of the 3D printing industry.
 On April 16th 2012, Stratasys announced that it had merged with Objet in an all-stock transaction, with Stratasys being the surviving company.
 Stratasys would own 55% of this new company, with Objet owning 45%.
 This gargantuan deal meant the new Stratasys was worth $3 billion at the time.